ThinkDataEd/curriculum/docs/unit3/lesson22.md

 11. Once teams have finished, teams will guide you to write the correct XML code.

 12. Using a *Whip Around*, teams will tell you the first line of the XML code you need to write.
-Teams waiting their turn will check if the team guiding you correctly.
+Teams waiting their turn will check if the team is guiding you correctly.
 If not, they need to stop you and propose their line of code.
 You may not continue writing the lines of code until all teams are in agreement.